Charles Riechelmann

-Charles Riechelmann (RICK-le-man, born 26 April 1972) was a Tongan-born New Zealand rugby union player.
-He played for Auckland provincially, the Blues in the Super Rugby competition the All Blacks at international level as the first ever Tongan-born All Black.
+Charles Riechelmann (RICK-le-man, born 26 April 1972) is a former professional rugby union player who played as a lock.
+He played for Auckland provincially and the Blues in the Super Rugby competition.
+He was part of the Blues' title-winning teams in 1996 and 1997.
+Although he was born in Nukuʻalofa, Tonga, he played for New Zealand at international level, making him the first Tongan-born All Black.
 He played six test matches (in all cases as a reserve) for New Zealand in 1997, scoring three tries.
-He was part of the Blues 1996 and 1997 Super 12 winning teams.

 In 2020 and 2021/22, he completed two seasons of Match Fit with Classic All Blacks.
 He was one of the most flexible members in the group in season 2.